MarriageSolution.in: Reliable Legal Partner

 • Example 5 (Foiled Attempt): Ramesh mixes poison in his neighbor’s food intending to kill him, but the neighbor notices and does not eat it.
 Ramesh is guilty under Section 110 (attempt without harm).

-Why This Bare Act is Important
+Why This BNS Act is Important

 • Punishes Dangerous Intentions → Even if no one dies, the law ensures accountability for attempts to kill.